Delve into marine science and discover the vast biodiversity of the underwater realm aboard a 45-foot floating classroom, lab and home.

 Next stop, St. Kitts!
 Set sail with the rising sun and take a turn at the helm.
 In Ballast Bay, venture into the turtle grass to learn about their important role in maintaining the equilibrium between marine ecosystems.
 Search for vertebrates and invertebrates and collect data for our habitat analysis lab.
 Dry off to learn about nocturnal and diurnal species behavior, then return to the water after sunset to witness a new nocturnal world and observe fascinating behavioral changes of marine life at night.
 Bargain with local fisherman for their catch to use in our dissection labs, then head ashore for a little history and culture on a hike up to Brimstone Hill Fort.

 The waters surrounding the island are protected by the Saba Marine Park, providing us with extraordinary underwater classrooms – awesome reef formations and the greatest species diversity found in the Caribbean.
 We round out our studies with discussions on life cycles, symbiotic relationships, morphology and counter current exchange.
 In the water, lay down quadrants and run transects to collect data on different types of habitats surrounding the pinnacles, walls and patch reefs of Man-O-War Shoals, Tent Reef Deep and Hot Springs.
-Before moving on to Statia, hike through rainforest and into the clouds to the top of Mt.
-Scenery and enjoy a bonfire on the beach.
+Before moving on to Statia, hike through rainforest, give back through community service projects and take a visit into town.

 Sail to Statia to find a thriving marine park, healthy reefs and a growing artificial reef system.
 Dive below to explore the Charlie Brown, an impressive 327-foot vessel that is the newest addition to Statia’s artificial reef program.
 After a discussion with local stakeholders about marine resource management and the success of the Statia Marine Park, we spend an afternoon doing marine service projects to help the reserve’s efforts.
 Then hike to the top of the Quill and into the crater of this dormant volcano now blanketed in lush rainforest, an epic way to celebrate the end of our achievements together.